AEllisNOLA/TrackApp-Server/NOTES.md

 `

 6) Test in *Postman* to make sure you are receiving "You made a POST request" when you make a POST request to localhost:3000/signup.

+## 4) Making Express Handle JSON
+1) *Express* does not readily handle JSON.
+For this, use a third-party library called *body-parser*.
+Require it at the top of *index.js* with *const bodyParser = require('body-parser')*.
+Then use it after creating the *Express app*, but before associating the *Express app* with *authRoutes*.

+Parsed data will be placed on the body of req within the route handlers.

+`
+// Create instance of Express
+const app = express()

+// Allow Express app to handle JSON app.use(bodyParser.json())

+// Associate request handlers in router with Express app app.use(authRoutes)
+`

+## 5) Defining Schemas
+1) Mongoose needs to know what data is in MongoDB through the creation of *models*.
+Add a new directory in *src* called *models* and add *User.js*.
+Require *mongoose*.

+2) Create a schema.
+Example:

+`
+const userSchema = new mongoose.Schema({
+    email: {
+        type: String,
+        unique: true,
+        required: true
+    },
+    password: {
+        type: String,
+        required: true
+    }
+})
+`

+3) Associate the schema with Mongoose.
+First argument is what it will be called throughout the app, and the second is the schema that was created.

+`
+mongoose.model('User', userSchema)
+`